TheGazette/DevDocs/basket/checkout.md

 [Home](../home.md)

 # The Gazette Checkout #

-These end points are only available to authenticated Users, user needs  to [register](../authentication/registration.html) and [sign-in](../authentication/sign-in.html).
+These end points are only available to authenticated Users, user needs  to [create an account](../authentication/registration.html) and [sign-in](../authentication/sign-in.html).

 ## Resource URL ##